 3. Zyllion Shiatsu Kneading Massage Pillow

-Compared to a neck and shoulder shiatsu massager like the Naipo, this device is a lot smaller and easier to travel with, and a little easier to manipulate.
+Compared to a neck and shoulder shiatsu massager like the Naipo back and neck massager, the Zillion shiatsu back pillow is a lot smaller and easier to travel with, and a little easier to manipulate.

-Where versatility is concerned, this massager can target your whole body.
+Where versatility is concerned, this massage cushion can target your whole body.

-The great thing about the Zillion pillow is that you can use it as a lumbar pillow at your desk that doubles as a massager, to keep back pain at bay.
+The great thing about the Zillion shiatsu back pillow is that you can use it as a lumbar pillow at your desk that doubles as a massager, to keep back pain at bay.

 It comes with a strap you can use to strap the massager to your chair and massage your back at any height for targeting different muscle groups, such as the upper traps, which quickly fatigue at a computer desk.

-The Zyllion has a heating feature with a 20-minute auto shut off safety feature.
+The Zyllion shiatsu back pillow has a heating feature with a 20-minute auto shut off safety feature.
 It’s FDA-listed and users vouch for its durability in positive reviews.